 Never one to take significant risks, I still avoid curry and spicy Asian food when out dining.
 Better safe than sorry.

 7. Daniel Craig’s 007

 I don’t believe there’s a best James Bond.
 Sean was the first, George was a fab second who should have done more, Roger saved the franchise in the 1970s with panache, Timothy brought a new edge, Pierce brought all of the above, and Daniel brought…

 Sweat?
 Head smashing on toilets?

 Not one gadget.
 No franchise symbols and no humour.
-Not one joke.
+Not one bloody joke.

 I have watched the classics over and over.
 I remember watching Octopussy at home and could tell everyone what the next actor was going to say.
-It was annoying.
+I’m sure it was annoying.

 I will watch No Time To Die, at home, but only after some spicy food.